-Based upon improving macroeconomic conditions and positive trends within our industry and market during 2012 and 2013, combined with continuing positive operating results in comparison to prior periods and our internal forecasts, and with consideration of the cushion between the reporting unit's fair value and carrying value from our most recent quantitative analysis, we determined that it is more likely than not that the fair value of our reporting units exceeds their respective carrying values at the October 1, 2012 and 2013 valuation dates and there was no goodwill impairment at October 1, 2012 and 2013.
+Based upon improving macroeconomic conditions and positive trends within our industry and market during 2012, 2013 and 2014, combined with continuing positive operating results in comparison to prior periods and our internal forecasts, and with consideration of the cushion between the reporting unit's fair value and carrying value from our most recent quantitative analysis, we determined that it is more likely than not that the fair value of our reporting units exceeds their respective carrying values at the October 1, 2014, 2013 and 2012 valuation dates and there was no goodwill impairment at October 1, 2014, 2013 and 2012.

 To determine if any of our reporting units are impaired under the prescribed two-step goodwill test, we must determine whether the fair value of each of our reporting units is greater than their respective carrying value.
 If the fair value of a reporting unit is less than its carrying value, then the implied fair value of goodwill must be calculated and compared to its carrying value to measure the amount of impairment.
 The implied fair value of goodwill is calculated by allocating the fair value of the reporting unit to all assets and liabilities of that unit (including any unrecognized intangible assets) as if the reporting unit had been acquired in a business combination (purchase price allocation).
-The excess of the fair value of the reporting unit over the amounts assigned is the implied fair value of goodwill.
-If the carrying amount of the goodwill exceeds the implied fair value of goodwill, an impairment loss is recognized for the excess amount.
+The excess of the fair value of goodwill, an impairment loss is recognized for the excess amount.
 We determine the fair value of our reporting units using a discounted cash flow analysis or by applying various market multiples or a combination thereof.
-There were no impairment charges for the years ended December 31, 2011, 2012 or 2013.

-The changes in the carrying amount of goodwill for our reporting units for the years ended December 31, 2013 and 2012 were as follows (amounts in thousands):
+The changes in the carrying amount of goodwill for our reporting units for the years ended December 31, 2014 and 2013 were as follows (amounts in thousands):